dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 In our initial prototype, the demos and the first exercise used a similar context and function names, `getUserOrder()` and `reportChange()`.
 One of our study participants said,
-“This exercise is slightly odd that they’re looking for basically the exact same code as the example.
+"This exercise is slightly odd that they're looking for basically the exact same code as the example.
-I’m not sure what they’re asking me to do.”
+I'm not sure what they're asking me to do."
 We then improved this by changing the context of exercise to access control instead of ordering coffee.